Franklin, North Carolina: Bridal Veil Falls

 Bridal Veil Falls is a 45-foot (20.1 m) waterfall located in the Nantahala National Forest, southeast of Franklin.
 With a short curve of roadway that passes behind the falls, this is the only waterfall in the state where one can drive a vehicle under the water.
 Bridal Veil Falls flows on a tributary of the Cullasaja River through the Nantahala National Forest.
-The falls flows over an overhanging bluff.
-Visitors can walk behind the falls and remain dry when the waterflow is low.
-During periods of drought, the stream may nearly dry up, though visitors will get wet if the waterflow is moderate or high.
+The Falls flows over an overhanging bluff.
+Visitors can walk behind the falls and remain dry when the water flow is low.
+During periods of drought, the stream may nearly dry up, though visitors will get wet if the water flow is moderate or high.

 Bridal Veil Falls is located on the side of U.S. Highway 64 16.5 mi southeast of Franklin.
 Highway 64 originally used the curve of roadway behind the falls exclusively, so that all traffic went behind them.
 But this caused problems with icing of the roadway during freezing weather, and Hwy.
-64 has been re-routed around the front of the falls since.
+64 has been rerouted around the front of the falls since.
 A parking area is located on the side of the road, so that visitors can park and view the falls from there.

 In 2003, a massive boulder slid off the left side of the falls, blocking that side of the drive-under completely.
 However, in July 2007, that boulder was removed by a local developer.

 Quarry Falls

-Quarry Falls is a small waterfall (or perhaps large rapid in high water) located beside US Hwy.
+Quarry Falls is a small waterfall (or perhaps a large rapid in high water) located beside US Hwy.
 64 southeast of Franklin, North Carolina.
 Known to locals as "Sliding Rock", it is best known for the large, deep pool at the bottom.
 It is a popular place for swimming during warm weather.